enkomio/sacara/ISA.md

 *Pushed Arguments*: **1**

-This directive will call a function at the specified virtual address passing the given arguments and will push the _EAX_ register value on top of the stack.
+This directive will call a function at the specified virtual address passing the given arguments and will push the _EAX_ register value on top of the stack when the native function will return.
 Find below some examples:

 ```
-.ncall(native_function, num1, num2)     // call the native function which address is stored in variable native_function and push num2 and num1 on the native stack
+.ncall(native_function, num1, num2)     // call the native function which address is stored in variable native_function and push num2 and num1 in the native stack
-.ncall(0x00100045, num1, num2)          // call the native function which address is 0x00100045 and push num2 and num1 on the native stack
+.ncall(0x00100045, num1, num2)          // call the native function which address is 0x00100045 and push num2 and num1 in the native stack
 ```

 ### Mov directive